 According to Peter Thomson, a respected authority in the concept of future work, many organizations are still using the Industrial Age working practices to make things work in the new Information Age workplace patterns.

 Many of these companies operating in the new Information Age still use hierarchical command systems.
-In the current state if Information Revolution, where automation and digitization are taking over, companies have to change their overall outlook to the way we work and live.
+In the current state of the Information Revolution, where automation and digitization are taking over, companies have to change their overall outlook to the way we work and live.

 The ever increasing demand for work-life balance and smart/flexible working conditions calls for a quick revolution, especially in the management processes.
 In this post, we will delve into the concept of new work environments and what the future holds in this regard.